Erickson-Lopez/Engineering-Portfolio/Rubber-Band-it.md

 - **Chassis & Frame:**
   3D-printed PLA/PETG chassis, FEA-validated for strength.
-  All major load-bearing mounts analyzed in ANSYS (factor of safety ≥ 3).
+  All major load-bearing mounts analyzed in ANSYS.

 - **Turret & Launcher:**
   Pan/tilt with standard and continuous servos, sprocket-driven launcher for rapid fire.